nomeelnoj/terraform-aws-vault-cluster/.github/docs/doc.md

 - `user_data` stored in S3 file to show diffs in `terraform plan` for easier validation of changes; secrets are detected with `issensitive` and cut into a 8 char sha to show changes while avoiding exposure
 - Cloudwatch logging for both operator and audit logs
 - Logrotate since vault's included logrotate does not play well with cloudwatch
+- Automated snapshots for OSS (with additional configuration from [./extras/base-config](./extras/base-config/README.md)

 _**NOTE: Validation of server configurations occurs at boot, so additional configurations may cause boot issues.
 It is recommended that when creating the cluster or making significant changes that you log into the host and watch `/var/log/user-data.log`**_